 The Melis lab is a neuropsychopharmacology lab located at the University of Cagliari (Italy) in the Department of Biomedical Sciences, Division of Neuroscience and Clinical Pharmacology.

-Lab address is at the University Campus in Monserrato (Building C, ground floor, room T7).
+Lab address is at the University Campus in Monserrato (Building C, ground floor, rooms T5 and T7).

 Miriam is Professor of Pharmacology.